paley777/siperpus/README.md

 ![Logo](https://i.ibb.co/5ThtRFq/Screenshot-2022-06-17-193018.png)
 [![CodeQL](https://github.com/paley777/siperpus/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/paley777/siperpus/actions/workflows/codeql-analysis.yml)

-# Sistem Informasi Perpustakaan (SIPerpus)
+# Library Information System (SIPerpus)

-Sistem Informasi Perpustakaan (SIPerpus) adalah sistem berbasis website dengan Framework Laravel 8.
-SIPerpus berfungsi untuk mempermudah manajemen perpustakaan.
-Sistem ini mengambil kasus perpustakaan di SMP Negeri 1 Kota Bengkulu.
+The Library Information System (SIPerpus) is a website-based system with the Laravel 8 Framework.
+SIPerpus functions to make things easier library management.
+This system takes the case of the library at SMP Negeri 1 Bengkulu City.

-## Integrasi
+## Integration
-Sistem ini selain menggunakan Laravel 8.
-Juga mengintegrasikan Framework Bootstrap sebagai front-end.
-Sistem ini menggunakan database SQL dan dalam pengembangannya menggunakan software MySQL Workbench.
+Apart from using Laravel 8, this system also integrates the Framework Bootstrap as front-end.
+This system uses SQL database and in The development uses MySQL Workbench software.

-## Fitur Pengguna
+## User Features

-- Manajemen Olah Data
+- Data Processing Management
-- Manajemen Transaksi (Peminjaman dan Pengembalian Buku)
+- Transaction Management (Borrowing and Returning Books)
-- Manajemen Laporan
+- Report Management

-## Fitur Sistem
+## System Features

 - Laravel 8
 - Using Eloquent from Laravel
-- Templating for header and footer
+- Templates for headers and footers
-- Full CRUD Integrating
+- Full CRUD integration
 - Authentication from Laravel
 - Upload and Update Images
-- Barcode generate and scan
+- Generate and scan barcodes
-- Paginations
+- Pagination
 - Search Data
 - Import Data via Spreadsheet